This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Don’t Be Afraid to Blend

-It’s also a good idea to plan ahead for how much pulled pork you should make.
+It’s also a good idea to plan ahead for how much pulled pork per person.
 Our two cents?
-Make a little bit extra than you think you need to.
+Make a little bit more than you think you need to.
 This way you know all of your eaters will have full bellies, and pulled pork leftovers can make for some delicious recipes.
-When pulled pork is reheated the right way, the leftovers are just as good as the original meal.
+When reheating pulled pork the right way, the leftovers are just as good as the original meal.

 Also, make sure to get the right type of wood for your smoker.
 Generally speaking, wood chunks are best for offset smokers, lump charcoal is best for kamado grills, then either wood chips or wood pellets can work with many other smoker types.